U.S. Congress, White House agree on nearly $500 billion more coronavirus bailout

-WASHINGTON (Reuters) - U.S. congressional leaders and the White House agreed on Tuesday on nearly $500 billion more in coronavirus relief for the U.S. economy, and President Donald Trump urged them to pass it quickly before beginning discussions on another.
+WASHINGTON (Reuters) - U.S. congressional leaders and the White House agreed on Tuesday on nearly $500 billion more in coronavirus relief for the U.S. economy, bringing to nearly $3 trillion the amount allocated to deal with the crisis.

+President Donald Trump urged them to pass it quickly, leaving aid to state and local governments for another bill.

+“I welcome this bipartisan agreement and hope the Senate will quickly pass it once members have reviewed the final text,” the Senate’s Republican majority leader, Mitch McConnell, said in a statement.

-The deal provides $321 billion for a small business lending program, $60 billion for a separate emergency disaster loan program also for small businesses, as well as $75 billion for hospitals and $25 billion for national coronavirus testing, a senior Republican congressional aide said.
+The deal provides $321 billion for a small business lending program, $60 billion for a separate emergency disaster loan program also for small businesses, as well as $75 billion for hospitals and $25 billion for national coronavirus testing.

 The Senate was expected to vote on the plan later on Tuesday, and the House of Representatives later in the week, most likely on Thursday.